thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 {% endraw %}
 {% endhighlight %}

-> Note that it's fine to do it this way, because **ServiceA** obviously does not need anything else to be instantiated; it is a self-contained service without external dependencies.
-So assuming that this service won't get any dependencies in the future, this test is the one we want to write.
+It's fine to do it this way, because **ServiceA** obviously does not need anything else to be instantiated; it is a self-contained service without external dependencies.

+> So assuming that this service won't get any dependencies in the future, this test is the one we want to write.

 ## Introducing Angular TestBed